-Aarón Sánchez is the co-star of two Food Network hit series (Chopped and Heat Seekers) and the chef/owner of Kansas City’s Mestizo.
-He is also the culinary visionary behind Crossroads at House of Blues nationwide and Tacombi Tacqueria in New York City.
+Aarón Sánchez is the co-star of the Food Network’s hit series Chopped and the chef/owner of Kansas City’s Mestizo.
+He is also the culinary visionary behind Crossroads at House of Blues nationwide.
 The son of celebrated Mexican cooking authority Zarela Martinez, Sanchez’s passion, commitment and skills have placed him among the country’s leading contemporary Latin chefs.

 Sánchez’s cooking “transforms the familiar” (New York Magazine) with his take on Latin favorites.
 Celebrated by critics and contemporaries alike, Sánchez recently appeared at the White House as a celebrity guest chef and received the “National Award” at the Flavors of Passion Awards, honoring the nation’s best Latin chefs.
 The bilingual Sánchez was tapped as the spokesperson for Bud Light’s “Amigos y Carne Asada” national grilling campaign for 2012 & 2013.